diegosanchezp/wordpress-docker-compose/README.md

 - Your wordpress content will be on wp-app

- -Install themes for development in the `wp-app/wp-content/themes/` directory
+- Install themes for development in the `wp-app/wp-content/themes/` directory

 - Run commands in the wordpress container after installed and running with `docker exec`